youwen5/web/routes/+hypermedia-and-the-insanity-of-the-web.typ

 Essentially, once you cut past the artifice and advertising and user retention hacking of the web, it works most effectively when you have a rich document that points to other documents, or a hypertext.
-(A reminder that we are speaking about websites that seek to present information, not web *apps*.
-Fully interactive applications, for example, video editors, require more than just hypermedia.
-But for many less or only moderately complex web apps, hypermedia works great too!)

 = digression on web design